Saturday, October 5, 2024

 “For wide is the gate and broad is the road that leads to destruction, and many enter through it.
 But small is the gate and narrow the road that leads to life, and only a few find it.”

 It is not that they want to stay in the muck, maybe it is just that they are overwhelmed by the Ocean.
 Maybe it is just that they do not trust the Ocean because they have never been in it.
 And there are so many implications to getting out of the mud and living for JESUS.
 Yes, it means surrender to your lack of control.
 YES, it means obedience.
-But yes…it means unspeakable joy and hope and life.
+Yes…it means unspeakable joy and hope and life.

 He longs for us, He longs to pull us out of our muck.
 To cleanse us from it.
 And we cry out to Him when we are in it, maybe even entirely because we put ourselves there.
 It doesn’t mean we don’t beg Him to save us….
 We want to be free of worry and depression and heartache and anger and misery and fear.
 This miserable life….He longs to show us more, but how can He save us without our faith?
 I truly hurt for people.
 And I want SO BADLY for them to give Jesus everything!!
 Do the hard stuff!!
 Take the courage!!
 Fight for your life.
 But you have to lose your life to save it….